Skip to content

 Products

-- If you’re a donation platform that accepts donations for several different causes, each cause is a different product.
+• Donation platform: You accept donations for several different causes, and each cause is a different product.

 Each product has a unique ID.
 Unlike most Stripe resources, you can choose the ID of the product yourself.
 We recommend choosing an ID that makes it easy to integrate Stripe with other systems you use.
 For example, if you’re selling physical goods, you can use the internal ID from your own systems.